Michael Eriksson

 Problems of the gifted

-One of the fundamental problems for someone with an unusual level of intelligence is the lack of peers during childhood (with some reservation for special classes for “gifted”—if at all available): The students of the same age will have a different level of intelligence and a different set of interests; and older students, while having grown in intelligence, will have a higher maturity level, a more developed world view, be loath to spend time with “kiddies”—and still have a different set of interests.
+One of the fundamental problems for someone with an unusual level of intelligence is the lack of peers during childhood (with some reservation for special classes for “gifted”—if at all available): The regular students of the same age will have a different level of intelligence and a different set of interests; and older students, while having grown in intelligence, might have a higher maturity level, a more developed world view, be loath to spend time with “kiddies”—and still have a different set of interests.

-Notably, as children and teens still develop physically, intelligence may be a lesser determinant of intellectual (to some degree) and emotional (to a high degree) progress than is physical development.
-Similarly, the effect of sheer time when going from e.g. 10 years of age to 12, will be highly noticeable, and can overcome a limited difference in intelligence; in particular, when considering that the average child of twelve (IQ ~ 100) will have an IQ around 120 on the scales for children of ten, and that those brigher will reach correspondingly higher values.
-(OTOH, there are some indications that there are other differences in brain-workings than just IQ.)
+Notably, as children and teens still develop physically, intelligence might be a lesser determinant of intellectual (to some degree) and emotional (to a high degree) progress than is physical development.
+Similarly, the effect of sheer time when going from e.g. 10 years of age to 12 will be highly noticeable and can overcome a limited difference in intelligence; in particular, when considering that the average child of twelve (“intelligence age” = 12 => IQ ~ 100) will have an IQ around 120 on the scales for children of ten, and that those brighter will reach correspondingly higher values.
+(OTOH, there are some indications that there are other differences in brain-workings, as the level of intelligence increases or decreases, than just IQ in the sense of “intelligence age”.
+It might then be that a 10 y.o. with an IQ of 150 scores equally with a 15 y.o. with an IQ of 100, but that he still thinks in a different manner.)

 Side-note:

-(There may be some debate as to whether e.g. good a scientist and a good actor share one kind of giftedness.
+(There might be some debate as to whether e.g. good a scientist and a good actor share one kind of giftedness.
 I would maintain that intelligence is important for both, if likely more so for the scientist.
 There will be, at least, many accomplished actors who would be candidates for “traditional” gifted education; and many others with the possibility of some other kind of giftedness needing special treatment.
-Note that e.g. Tom Cruise, not the brightest of the bunch, may be an immensely successful actor—but he is not a very good one.)
+Note that e.g. Tom Cruise, not the brightest of the bunch, might be an immensely successful actor—but he is not a very good one.)

 Women and intellect/grades